tomhanika/conexp-clj/README.md

     $ conexp-clj

 from you command line (without the "$") to get a bare conexp-clj repl.
-If you want to try the experimental GUI, you can use

-    $ conexp-clj --gui

-instead.

 Documentation